nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 - Be specific: Avoid vague language; clarity is key.

-- Focus your message: Start with what's most important, and keep text relevant within given section.
+- Focus your message: Start with what is most important, and keep text relevant within given section.

 - Write for your reader: Try to understand what your reader needs to know;
-  include context to what you're saying.
+  include context to what you are saying.
 Remember that most NEST users are computational neuroscientists, including students, not software developers!

-- Provide examples: Show, don't tell; if you can use code snippets, screenshots, or figures to illustrate a point, do so!
+- Provide examples: Show, do not tell; if you can use code snippets, screenshots, or figures to illustrate a point, do so!

-- Avoid terms like "simply", "just", or "easy": your knowledge does not always equal your readers.
-Don't make your reader feel bad because they "simply" didn't understand something.
+- Avoid terms like "simply", "just", or "easy": Your knowledge does not always equal your readers.
+Do not make your reader feel bad because they "simply" did not understand something.

 - Write positively: Use positive language rather than negative language.